We discuss the following topics in this blog:

 - Network slicing: Mobile Broadband, Mission Critical IOT and Massive IOT

-Leaving the legacy way behind, the new-age, HTTP/2 based charging allows service providers to build a robust charging solution which can integrate with the 5G networks in a uniform and optimized way.
+Leaving the legacy way behind, the new-age, HTTP/2 based charging allows service providers to build a robust charging solution that can integrate with the 5G networks in a uniform and optimized way.

 Figure 3 – Traditional vs 5G converged charging system, a comparison